cole-flournoy/JS-flashcards/README.md

 Welcome!
 This project is an application to create, update, organize, and study flashcards.
 It's a combination of a Rails API backend and a Javascript frontend.

+To see a video demo of the basic features, click [here](https://youtu.be/rzQyqAvu2GU)

 ## Installation/Usage